-It’s getting cold, maybe even snowing outside but you’re there on your cozy, sweet bed, whilst you’re reading your copy of Fifty Shades of Grey.
+It’s getting cold, maybe even snowing outside but you’re there on your cozy, sweet bed, whilst reading your favorite book on your iPhone or your iPad.

-Not to worry, as I have curated this guide, just for you, with quick step by step guidance on how you can save your notes and highlights from iBooks and it’ll only take less than by the time you finish your hot chocolate.
+Not to worry, as I have curated this guide for you with a quick step by steps on how to save notes and highlights from iBooks and it’ll only take less than by the time you finish your hot chocolate.

-Step 1: First things first, Open your iBooks, and then go ahead choose which book that you want to save notes and highlights from.
+- First things first, open your iBooks and then go ahead choose which book that you want to save notes and highlights from.

-Step 7: Finally Click on Share and then choose Mail
+- Finally, Click on Share and then choose Mail.

 2. Add to Your Notes